yasmeendev/hammad/docs/v2.0/user_docs/marketing/combining-active-promotions.md

 # Combine Active Promotions

-VirtoCommerce Marketing Module represents two basic promotion combination policies:
+Virto Commerce Marketing module supplies two basic promotion combination policies:

-1. **Best reward policy** - select the promotion reward, that benefits a customer the most.
+1. ***Best reward policy*** - select the promotion reward, that benefits a customer the most.
-1. **Combine stackable policy** - If your store has multiple active promotions, shoppers can qualify for multiple promotions at a time.
+1. ***Combine stackable policy*** - If your store has multiple active promotions, shoppers can qualify for multiple promotions at a time.

 ## Combine Stackable Policy